University of Denver

 Oberwolfach Workshop on Set Theory, Oberwolfach, Germany, April 5-11, 2020.

-I will be giving invited talks at the JMM in the two AMS-ASL Special Sessions: "Choiceless Set Theory and Related Areas", and "Logic Facing Outward".
+I gave invited talks at the JMM in the two AMS-ASL Special Sessions: "Choiceless Set Theory and Related Areas", and "Logic Facing Outward".
 Denver, January 15-16, 2020.
+Slides: Barren extensions slides and Logic and Combinatorics

 Set Theory Seminar at The Hebrew University.
 Chalk talks on December 11 and 18, 2019 on my work on big Ramsey degrees of Henson graphs.